Small, full time Reggio Emilia preschool program conveniently located in the heart of the Grand Lake / Lake Merritt area of Oakland, CA.

 Meals and snacks: Meal and snack times provide enjoyable occasions for engaging in meaningful conversation and cooperative participation (with regard to preparation, serving, clearing, etc.).
 Our program offers a well balanced, protein-rich lunch and wholesome morning/afternoon snacks served family style, with children and teachers seated together at a group table.

-For safety reasons we insist that the children remain seated while eating.
+For safety we insist that the children remain seated while eating.
 However, we also believe that the ritual of pausing our activities to talk and collectively savor our food together creates a positive culture around eating.

 Because we support sustainable food production, we make every effort to serve fresh fruits and veggies grown without the use of pesticides, as well as meat and dairy items free from growth hormones, antibiotics and other additives.